earthly/earthly/docs/guides/target-ref.md

 ## Implicit Base Target Reference

-All earthfiles start with a base recipe.
+All Earthfiles start with a base recipe.
 This is the only recipe which does not have an explicit target name - the name is always implied to be `base`.
 All other target implicitly inherit from `base`.
 You can imagine that all recipes start with an implicit `FROM +base`

 ```
 # base recipe